 That remains to be seen.
 Perhaps it relates to changes in serotonin receptors, downstream effects of changes in serotonergic neurotransmission, or effects on brain-derived neurotrophic factor (BDNF).
 Researchers will continue hypothesizing and experimenting, but they’re probably not going to figure it out until the technology gets better.

 Why does the serotonin hypothesis still get brought up?

 If the serotonin hypothesis hasn’t been empirically supported, why does it keep getting trotted out?
 Probably because the idea of a chemical imbalance makes for a simplified explanation that people without background knowledge of psychopharmacology can wrap their heads around.
 That doesn’t mean it’s what people who do have the background are being taught.
 I graduated from pharmacy school in 2002, and at that point, they were teaching us that depression didn’t come from a deficit in the amount of serotonin.

 I think it’s a more general issue than just the serotonin hypothesis that oversimplified explanations given to the general public can sacrifice accuracy for simplicity.
-Vaccines are one example where lack of background knowledge combined with simplified public explanations can facilitate the development of some weird ideas.
+Vaccines are one example where a lack of background knowledge combined with simplified public explanations can facilitate the development of some weird ideas.
 I’m not sure what the solution is, though, because giving detailed scientific explanations isn’t likely to be helpful either.
 As a non-coder, it doesn’t help my life at all for WordPress to explain the code behind the assorted gremlins; I just need it to work.

 Is the serotonin hypothesis something that you’ve come across?
 Was it presented as a fact?